nihal-dowhile-github/testrepo/readme.txt

+Hello..
-Hello this is to test
+This document is for me to test the Github is up and runing.